nhoyt/aitg-website/tools-overview.md

 AInspector WCAG is a Firefox browser add-on that evaluates a single page and provides results that can be navigated, again based on rule categories, in the browser sidebar.
 The results, however, are not readily archivable.

+## Visualization Tools

+The Accessibility Bookmarklets is a suite of tools that  provide web developers and designers with ways of visualizing accessibility features and information that is otherwise hidden on the page.

+They do not evaluate the page based on accessibility requirements or rules, but are useful for gaining an overview of particular categories of accessibility requirements, as well as performing certain types of manual checks.

+## Embedded HTML Editor for Producing Accessible Content

 The A11yFirst for CKEditor project seeks to transform the web content authoring model from reactive to proactive, by creating an authoring environment that supports accessibility by default.

-The Accessibility Bookmarklets provide web developers and designers with ways of visualizing accessibility features and information that is otherwise hidden on the page.
-They do not evaluate the page based on accessibility requirements or rules, but are very useful for performing certain types of manual checks.
+## Resources

 Additional information about the current accessibility tools developed by DRES can be found at: